exavolt/zflo/docs/ai-agent-integration.md

 ### Benefits

 - **Automation & Consistency**: Complex tasks are executed the same way every time, reducing human error.
-- **Transparency**: The `ZFFlow` file provides a clear, auditable record of the agent's intended actions.
+- **Transparency**: The `FlowDefinition` file provides a clear, auditable record of the agent's intended actions.
 - **Composability**: Flows can be designed to call other flows, creating complex, nested automations.

 ---

 ## Workflow 2: The AI Agent as Author

-The reverse workflow is equally powerful: an AI agent can create a `ZFFlow` file from a simple, natural language request.
+The reverse workflow is equally powerful: an AI agent can create a `FlowDefinition` file from a simple, natural language request.

 ### How It Works

 1.  **User Request**: The user describes a process in plain English (e.g., "_I need a workflow to run tests and then deploy the app if they pass._").
 2.  **Translation**: The AI agent parses the request and identifies the steps, conditions, and dependencies.
-3.  **Flow Generation**: The agent translates this logical structure into a valid `ZFFlow` JSON object.
+3.  **Flow Generation**: The agent translates this logical structure into a valid `FlowDefinition` JSON object.
 4.  **File Creation**: The agent uses its `write_to_file` tool to save the generated flow, making it available for future execution.

 ### Example: Generating a Deployment Flow